google-deepmind/amld_workshop_natural_interactions_with_llms/README.md

 [IAM-OnDB](https://fki.tic.heia-fr.ch/databases/iam-handwriting-database)\[1\],
 and standard Wikipedia pages as documents.

+Help us improve!
+Share your feedback on the workshop by using this [form](https://forms.gle/RQMvfcD4PaCv3HVv7).

 \[1\] U. Marti and H. Bunke.
 The IAM-database: An English Sentence Database for Off-line Handwriting Recognition.
 Int.
 Journal on Document Analysis and Recognition, Volume 5, pages 39 - 46, 2002.